francescorichard/46120-PiWE/week02_functions_tests/README.md

 1. Individually, fill out the [46120 Pre-evaluation](https://evaluering.dtu.dk/) (3 minutes).
 1. Individually, read through this homework description.
-1. Align with your team on your collaboration structure and document it:
+1. Take a team meeting and:
+    * Create a file in your team repo called `Collaboration.md`.
-    * Will you split into subteams?
+    * Discuss: Will you split into subteams?
 In your subteams, will you pair-program?
+      Meet physically or virtually?
-    * What is your branch structure?
+    * Discuss: What is your branch structure?
 One per person?
 One per subteam?
-    * Create and push a file called `Collaboration.md` to your team repo that summarizes your discussion.
+    * Write your decisions in `Collaboration.md` and push it.
     * Other team members, pull `Collaboration.md`
 1. Run the Week 2 tests, which should FAIL at this point:
     * Open an Anaconda Prompt.